lawrennd/old_talks/_neurips/includes/calibration-correlation-of-duplicate-papers.md

 \notes{For NeurIPS 2014 we experimented with duplicate papers: we pushed papers through the system twice, exposing them to different subsets of the reviewers.
 The first thing we'll look at is the duplicate papers.
-Firstly we identify them by matching on title.}
+Firstly, we identify them by matching on title.}

 \code{filename = date + '_paper_list.xls'
 papers = cu.CMT_Papers_read(filename=filename)